huntforhomesaz/cleanout2closing-site/content/pages/for-seniors-and-their-families.md

 ### For seniors

-- â€œMy house is full of memories and I donâ€™t know where to start.â€
+- "My house is full of memories and I don't know where to start."
-- â€œI want to make things easier for my family, not harder.â€
+- "I want to make things easier for my family, not harder."
-- â€œI am worried strangers will rush in and treat my things like trash.â€
+- "I am worried strangers will rush in and treat my things like trash."

 ### For adult children and family

-- â€œI have a job, kids, and now a house full of stuff to handle.â€
+- "I have a job, kids, and now a house full of stuff to handle."
-- â€œI do not want my parent to feel pushed or disrespected.â€
+- "I do not want my parent to feel pushed or disrespected."
-- â€œI am scared we will get stuck and never actually finish the house.â€
+- "I am scared we will get stuck and never actually finish the house."

 Both views are real.
 A good plan for the house respects both.